 The Australian Systems Approach to Physical Activity (ASAPa)

 The Australian Systems Approach to Physical Activity (ASAPa) is a national project carried out by the Prevention Research Collaboration under the auspices of The Australian Prevention Partnership Centre (TAPPC).

 Funded by the National Medical Research Futures Fund, ASAPa aims to develop Australia’s first national framework to strengthen cross-jurisdictional, cross-sectoral action to increase population level physical activity.
 Progress to date has involved engagement with policymakers nationwide to help map and understand physical activity related policies, programs and prevalence measures, to identify gaps and opportunities for strengthening action.

-Academic leaders: Prof. Adrian Bauman, Adjunct Professor Bill Bellew, Tracy Nau
+Academic leaders: Emeritus Professor Adrian Bauman, Adjunct Professor Bill Bellew, Tracy Nau

 Our research in mass media and social media as health communications tools provides crucial evidence to support strategic use of these approaches in prevention work.